 Do You Soak Cashews For Cheese?

 Yes, raw cashews are the basis of this dish.
 When soaked and combined with a little milk or water, cashews transform into a lovely, ultra-creamy, nutrient-dense sauce that is rich in fiber, protein, and healthy fats.
-Keep in mind that the cashews must be soaked for a minimum of 45 minutes.
+Remember to soak the cashews for at least 45 minutes.
 Just put the ingredients in a bowl and leave them alone for a few hours.

 This is my tried and true Vegan Cauliflower Casserole Recipe that will be a hit every time you make it.